Second cabinet of Donald Trump: Secretary of Labor

 A nomination for Secretary of Labor is reviewed during hearings held by the members of the Health, Education, Labor, and Pensions Committee, then presented to the full Senate for a vote.

+Lori Chavez-DeRemer (2025–2026)

 On November 22, 2024, President-elect Trump selected Representative Lori Chavez-DeRemer from Oregon as his nominee for Labor Secretary.
 She was confirmed 67–32 by the Senate on March 10, 2025, and sworn in the next day.